-Indicative age range Egypt % South Sinai %
+Indicative age range Egypt percent South Sinai percent

 18-24 34 38

 25-34 24 31

 35-44 19 15

 45-54 15 8

 >55 8 3

-$^{{\}rm Age\ range\ categories\ for\ South\ Sinai\ sample\ adjusted\ to\ match\ national\ data}.$
+\Age range categories for South Sinai sample adjusted to match national data.

-The difference in the younger age ranges partially reflects the fact that 58% of our attendees were aged 25 or younger, and the vast majority under 35.
+The differencein the younger age ranges may partially reflect the fact that 58 percent of our attendees were aged 25 or younger, and the vast majority under 35.
 Since the South Sinai demographic profile suggested by our earlier research roughly matched national age and gender norms (Gilbert 2011a), it is reasonable to attribute the disproportionate numbers of youth in our meetings to their thirst for involvement and change.
 The gap between the national sample and ours grows significantly wider when we consider educational status, shown in Table 2.
-It may well account for the youth weighting among our attenders, which makes these figures all the more shocking: if, as Wardany (2012) argues, Mubarak's policies comprehensively failed Egypt's young people, Table 2 shows graphically that none have been failed more completely than young Bedu (χ^2_5 = 320.0, p<0.001).
+It may well account for the youth weighting among our attendants, which makes these figures all the more shocking: if, as Wardany (2012) argues, Mubarak's policies comprehensively failed Egypt's young people, Table 2 shows graphically that none have been failed more completely than young Bedu ( $\chi^2 5 = 320.0$ , p<0.001).

-Table 2: Educational status of SS meeting attenders vs Egyptian survey respondents
+Table 2: Educational status of SS meeting attendants vs Egyptian survey respondents

-Educational status Egypt % South Sinai %
+Educational status Egypt percent South Sinai percent

 No education 7 44

 Primary/elementary only 17 47

 Secondary 32 8

 Professional training 15 0

 University 26 1

 Postgrad qualifications 1 0

 We did not ask our sample to tell us their income; however data from our earlier research compare instructively with the IRI sample.
-27% of IRI respondents did not know or declined to divulge their income.
-If, to reach an indicative figure, we divide the IRI's 'Don't Knows' equally between the three income brackets in their national survey, we obtain the picture at Table 3.
-This corroborates the higher rates of poverty among Bedu noted earlier (Gilbert 2011b): even if we allocated all the IRI's Don't Knows to the poorest category, there would still be more Bedu than Egyptians in it.
+27 percent of IRI respondents did not know or declined to divulge their income.
+If, to reach an indicative figure, we divide the IRI's 'Do not Knows' equally between the three income brackets in their national survey, we obtain the picture at Table 3 below.
+This corroborates the higher rates of poverty among Bedu noted earlier (Gilbert 2011b): even if we allocated all the IRI's Do not Knows to the poorest category, there would still be more Bedu than Egyptians in it.